stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

    function on natural numbers.

 5. Define a predicate for a non-empty `Maybe` and use it to safely extract the value stored in a `Just`.
-Implement also a decidable covering function.
+Show that this predicate is decidable by implementing a corresponding conversion function.

 6. Define and implement functions for safely extracting values from a `Left` and a `Right` by using suitable predicates.
-   Implement also decidable covering functions.
+   Show again that these predicates are decidable.

 The predicates you implemented in these exercises are already available in the *base* library: `Data.List.NonEmpty`,